Lumorix-studios/Neo/README.md

 ## About

-AgenticCoder is a lightweight AI chat application focused on providing a fast, modern, and native-feeling experience across desktop and mobile platforms.
+NEO is a lightweight AI chat application focused on providing a fast, modern, and native-feeling experience across desktop and mobile platforms.

 The application allows users to communicate with configured AI models using their own API credentials and configuration.
 It is designed around privacy, performance, and local data ownership, without requiring users to depend on a separate AgenticCoder cloud service.

 **All application data is saved locally on the user's device.** This includes settings, configuration, and complete chat history.

-AgenticCoder does not collect, transmit, or store application data on external servers.
+NEO does not collect, transmit, or store application data on external servers.

 When a user sends a request to an AI provider, that request is sent to the endpoint configured by the user.
 Data sent to third-party AI providers is therefore subject to the policies and infrastructure of those providers.